hoangsonww/Graph-Data-Structure/README.md

 This project is open-source and available under the [MIT license](https://opensource.org/licenses/MIT).

 ## Contact
-For any inquiries or contributions, please contact the repository owner.
+For any inquiries or contributions, please contact the repository owner, [Son Nguyen](https://github.com/hoangsonww).

 ---